 This recipe is simple yet tastes so good.
 It’s a quick, soothing drink that’s great for all occasions ranging from sweltering hot summer barbecues to fancy New Year’s parties.
 The seasonal spices compliment the subtle floral, citrus notes of the hibiscus flower, to make a drink that’s truly perfect for all year round.
 This would make a great addition to any Christmas menu.

-Finish this drink by adding a sprig of rosemary and rimming the glass with brown sugar.
+Finish this drink by rimming the glass with brown sugar and adding a sprig of rosemary.

 Spiced Hibiscus Cocktail

 A fragrant, floral cocktail that's perfect for all occasions.

 - 1 Small Lime wedge , juiced (approx. 1 Tbsp)

 - ½ Tsp Real vanilla extract (optional but recommended)

 Add all of the ingredients to a tumbler.